jinghuazhao/software-notes/README.md

 **Software notes for [_]Wide Association Studies**

 This repository collects information on **[overall setup](overall)** and specific aspects for software.
+It evolves over time; additional information is also kept in
+[NOTES](NOTES.md).
 It is envisaged that the site could eventually be enriched by many practitioners.

 ### Single variant analysis